signaturescience/metscale/scripts/README.md

 path_to_containment_file = ${working_folder}/containment_dict.json
 path_to_ncbi_taxonomy_nodes = ${working_folder}/ncbi_taxonomy/nodes.dmp
 ```
-The command above first sets the value of the working_folder in this file to be the path to the scripts folder containing the DQT.
+The command above first sets the value of `working_folder` in this file to be the path to the scripts folder containing the DQT.
 After this, it creates a folder for the NCBI taxonomy, then downloads and extracts the file needed to the path in the third setting above.
 Finally it decompresses the file `containment_dict.json.gz` to create the file in the middle entry abvoe.

 These paths can be changed if needed, but by design they can be left alone except for periodic updates.